Nondukishor/interview-guide/interview-preparation.md

 The event loop in JavaScript is a mechanism that enables asynchronous operations by managing the execution of code, collecting and processing events, and running queued tasks.
 It is part of the JavaScript runtime and plays a key role in ensuring non-blocking execution in a single-threaded environment.

+**What is memo in ReactJs?**

+In React, memo is a higher-order component (HOC) used to optimize the performance of functional components by preventing unnecessary re-renders.
+It works by memorizing the rendered output of a component and only re-rendering it if its props change.

+**What is the difference between memo and useMemo in React?**

+The main difference between React.memo and useMemo lies in their purpose and application:

+**React.memo:**
+- Used to memoize a functional component to prevent unnecessary re-renders.
+- Works at the component level by comparing the previous and next props.
+- Applicable when you want to optimize re-renders of child components.

+**useMemo:**

+- Used to memoize the result of a function or computation within a functional component.
+- Works at the value level to avoid recomputing expensive calculations or re-creating objects unless dependencies change.
+- Helps optimize computations inside a component, not the component itself.

 **What is Apache Kafka?**

 Apache Kafka is an open-source, distributed event streaming platform designed to handle real-time data feeds with high throughput and low latency.